insilichem/garleek/docs/tutorials.rst

 Specific details for biomolecules
 ---------------------------------

 When biomolecules are involved in a QM/MM calculation, protein-specific force fields are needed.
-Fortunately, TINKER `provides several force fields <https://dasher.wustl.edu/tinker/distribution/params/>`_ that fall in this category:
+Fortunately, Tinker `provides several force fields <https://dasher.wustl.edu/tinker/distribution/params/>`_ that fall in this category:

 - AMBER 94, 96, 98, 99, 99SB
 - AMOEBABIO & AMOEBAPRO